dyno-might/dyno-might.github.io/_posts/2025-06-30-scribbles.md

 | 1 year    | 2029.5                      | 2034.8                             | 2041.4                      | 88%                    |
 | 10 year   | 2029.2                      | 2037.7                             | 2045.0                      | 54%                    |

 My scribbles may or may not be good.
-But I think the *exercise* of drawing the scribbles is great, because it forces you to be completely explicit about what you're predicting.
+But I think the *exercise* of drawing the scribbles is great, because it forces you to be completely explicit, and your assumptions are completely legible.

 I recommend it.
 In fact, I recommend it so strongly that I've created a little tool that you can use to [do your own scribbling](https://dynomight.net/img/scribbles/tool.html).
 It will automatically generate a plot and table like you see above.
 You can import or export your scribbles in CSV format.
 (Mine are [here](https://dynomight.net/img/scribbles/50lines.csv) if you want to use them as a starting point.)

-Here's a little video:
+Here's a video demo:

 <video controls>
   <source src="/img/scribbles/cast.mp4" type="video/mp4">